-Maine Township High School District 207 has been selected for early access to a super useful new feature in Google Drive called Team Drives.
-Continue reading “Google’s Team Drives have arrived in Maine 207”
+Updated 5/13/2020: Maine Township High School District 207 was selected for early access to the Shared Drive feature in Google Drive, born Team Drives.
+Continue reading “Google’s Shared Drives in Maine 207”

 One of the most highly requested features following the initial roll-out of Google Classroom was the ability to add a co-teacher.
 Since Google added this feature, it has been used to great effect both in Maine 207 and in classrooms near and far.
 Continue reading “Google Classroom: Add a co-teacher”

 Enrolling students in a class in Google Classroom is very simple.
 Follow these steps: Continue reading “Google Classroom: Student Enrollment”